Leo McLaughlin: Later life and death

 A grand jury indicted McLaughlin on four charges of bribery, two charges of conversion of city funds, and a charge of failure to file a city financial report on March 18, 1947, and was given a bond of $40,500.
 His brother George, secretary Hazel Marsh, and Elmer Walters were also indicted.
-Additional charges were filed against him, including robbery.
+Additional charges were filed against McLaughlin, including robbery.
+Henry Donham and C. Floyd Huff were McLaughlin's attorneys.
 He was acquitted on one charge and the remainder were dismissed.
-A lawsuit attempting to remove him as chair of the Garland County Democratic Central Committee was withdrawn due to McLaughlin leaving office and his indictment.
+During the trial Leo defended George being on the city's payroll by claiming that he hired George as an undercover agent in 1937, and that was the reason why government officials did not know what George did for his salary; laughter broke out in the courtroom due to George's reputation of incompetence.
+A lawsuit attempting to remove him as chair of the Garland County Democratic Central Committee was withdrawn due to McLaughlin leaving office.